Hgg-interference-analysis/categoryOptimizer/README.md

 - `--plot`: makes a stack plot (will add boundaries if provided)
 - `--boundaries`,`-b`: list (separation is 1 space) of boundaries to use as the initial set (or to plot if `--plot` is provided)
 - `--log`: path to the log file that will be the output of this framework.

-## Credit
-This framework was developed by Neil Schroeder (University of Minnesota) and is documented in meetings for the Higgs to gamma gamma group.